ibabdulraheem/ibabdulraheem/README.md

 - 💻 I am currently learning Backend Development through ALX.
 - ⚡ I thrive on solving challenges and creating backend APIs to improve daily activities.
 - 🎯 My goal is to leverage technology to help individuals and businesses solve their problems efficiently.
-- 📫 You can reach me via ibabdul707@gmail.com or connect on www.linkedin.com/in/ibrahim-abdulraheem.
+- 📫 You can reach me via [your email] or connect on [LinkedIn profile].

 ---